qusers/qgui/README.md

-Qgui
+Qgui2
 ================================================================================

 Gui for Q, The Molecular Dynamics Package
 --------------------------------------------------------------------------------

-**Qgui** is a python package written by Geir Isaksen at the University of Tromso to ease the interaction and submission of jobs to the specialized Molecular Dynamics program **Q**.
+**Qgui** is a python2 package written by Geir Isaksen at the University of Tromso to ease the interaction and submission of jobs to the specialized Molecular Dynamics program **Q**.
 We say specialized as **Q** is tailored specifically to tackle the challenge of predicting accurate binding free energies,